GautierED/Hodl/README.md

 # Hodl
-dApp that let you lock an amount of ETth for an amount of time, protected by the smart contract
+dApp that let you lock an amount of Eth for an amount of time, protected by the smart contract